 Avoid extreme fluctuations in temperature and humidity- like those that are prone to happen as your lights cycle on/off.
 Monitor your humidity like a hawk (especially at night) and do what it takes to avoid prolonged periods of elevated humidity.
 In the latter phase of plant growth, humidity should never, stay over 45-50% for too long.
 Many growers keep their garden drier than that to be on the safe side, which may require a larger dehumidifier or bigger intake/exhaust fans.

 So, you’ve got enough ventilation, how about circulation?
-Make sure you’ve got enough strategically placed oscillating fans to avoid stagnant climate pockets which can become breeding grounds for sporgies?).
+Make sure you’ve got enough strategically placed oscillating fans to avoid stagnant climate pockets which can become breeding grounds for spores.
 Keeping your garden’s relative humidity under control and providing adequate airflow are your best allies in the war on spores.

-Chasing Ever Summer
+Chasing Every Summer

 As an indoor gardener, you likely already understand how important climate control is: it’s what allows you to garden year-round.
 It’s like creating or manipulating the weather in order to have one perpetual perfect season, and it’s not easy.
 Climate control is at the heart of your indoor garden’s health, not just for preventing fungal problems.
 With so much at stake and so many variables involved, the expense of an environmental controller becomes increasingly appealing and may be justified depending on your gardening goals.

 Creating an indoor garden presents many challenges and requires plenty of time and effort to get things right.
 Prioritizing climate control saves time, money, and labor in the long run.
-It allows you to prevent problems from the get go, instead of treating them as they arise.
+It allows you to prevent problems from the get-go, instead of treating them as they arise.

-Keep a lookout for our continued blog series on cultural controls and gardening techniques that keep the phantom menace out of your garden.
+Keep a lookout for our continuing blog series on cultural controls and gardening techniques that keep the phantom menace out of your garden.
 To read more, visit our blog page or visit one of our seven stores and our knowledgeable staff.